azurv/roblox-model-uploader/README.md

 - **2️⃣ Cookie Checker**: Check which cookies are still valid.
 - **3️⃣ Upload Model**: Automatically upload `.rbxm` models using one or more Roblox accounts.
 - **0️⃣ Exit**: Safely exit the program.

+---

+## Support the Project ⭐

+If you find this project useful, don't forget to give it a **star** on GitHub! 🌟

+The more stars this project gets, the more features and updates will be added.
+So if you'd like to see new functionality, hit that star button and stay tuned for future improvements! 🚀